pratah/HTML-Cheat_Sheet/README.md

 | Abbreviation   | `<abbr></abbr>`              |An abbreviation or an acronym                                       |
 | Cite           | `<cite></cite>`              |The title of a work in italic                                       |

----

-### Attribution
-Made possible by the teachings of @bradtraversy